satishkumar2003/Tic-Tac-Toe/README.md

   --> Time

 # Further updates will include:
-  --> More user-friendly interface
+  -> Bug resolving
-  --> More theme packs to select from (not the traditional XO)
+  -> More theme packs to select from (not the traditional XO) -> More user-friendly interface